 There are some circumstances in which time limits for making a workers injury claim can be extended, in order to collect extra evidence or negotiate a settlement, for example.
 These matters would be your solicitor’s responsibility to resolve, however, so don’t worry.

 In some types of personal injury cases, such as those involving industrial diseases, it may be possible to argue for a later limitation date.
 This can arise in cases in which the claimant did not become aware of their injuries until years later.
 In cases like these, the personal injury claims time limit may begin from the date on which the claimant was diagnosed with their health problem.

-Instead, to help give you an idea of the compensation you could be entitled to, we’ve put together a handy table.
+To give you an idea of the compensation you could be entitled to, we’ve put together a handy table.
 This details some of the injuries you could sustain in the workplace and the potential value of those injuries.
 The figures in this table are taken from the Judicial College Guidelines, a legal publication which details compensation awards made by the courts.

 As you can see the more severe an injury is and the more significant its effects are, the more compensation the claimant is likely to receive.
 It’s important to remember that these are estimates only.
 The value of each case depends upon its unique set of facts.
 For a more precise valuation or to see if you’re eligible to claim within the time limits for making a workers injury claim, please call our team of friendly advisors.